chica25/astro_blog/README.md

-## 100 days of Coding challenge
+### 100 days of Coding challenge

-Astronomy app built in HTML and CSS.
+Astronomy blog built in HTML and CSS with the correct semantics for accessibility.